Table of Contents

 For deeper sensation

 Positions that change angle and increase contact usually work better than simply moving faster.
-Reverse missionary, anvil, and sea shell tend to fit this goal better than positions that prioritize novelty alone.
+Reverse missionary, anvil, and leapfrog tend to fit this goal better than positions that prioritize novelty alone.

 If you are specifically looking for sex positions that feel deeper, this category matters more than dramatic movement or complicated setups.